• Blog

 If you’ve been craving carb-rich sweets or sodas in the days leading up to your period or during your period, your hormones could be one of the reasons.
 There’s evidence to suggest that those who happen to have higher levels of certain hormones during the luteal phase (after ovulation during the menstrual cycle) may be more likely to seek out sweets.
 A 2016 study in The FASEB Journal showed that during the luteal phase women with higher levels of estradiol (estrogen) reported an increase in carbohydrate and sweet-food cravings, and those with higher progesterone levels reported a slightly increased consumption of sweet drinks.9

-Foods that may reduce PMS symptoms
+Foods that may reduce PMS symptoms in general

-According to the Office on Women’s Health, certain vitamins and minerals may relieve some PMS symptoms.1 You should always talk to your healthcare provider before taking a new supplement.
+According to the Office on Women’s Health, certain vitamins and minerals may relieve some PMS symptoms.1 You should always talk to your healthcare professional before taking a new supplement.
 That said, a lot of vitamins and minerals can be found in food you eat throughout the course of the day.

 The Office on Women’s Health says studies have identified PMS relief benefits for the following: